Gadobutrol (By injection)

 How to Use This Medicine:

-- This medicine is given through a needle placed in a vein, just before you have an MRI or MRA scan.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
+It is given just before you have an MRI or MRA scan.

 - A nurse or other health provider will give you this medicine.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.